 Yeah, a half-assed education and long waits to see the doctor!
 I owe Canada so much for-oh, those are provincial.
 Right.
 Canada just cut the check to give to the province, which in turn provided services that are incumbent to state legitimacy in the Western world.
 Congrats, Canada!
 You did the bare minimum for a bare-minimum existential effort!
 Why not turn simple functions into feels, right?
 I didn’t take a shit this morning; I supported public sewage efforts!
 Go me!

-1d) “Why do you hate Canada so much?”
+1d) “Why do you hate Canada so much?
+You’re just emotional”

-“Damn you, scary man and your knowledge of Canadian history!
-How can I delegitimize what you’re-ah, I got it!
+“Damn you, scary man and your knowledge of Canadian history that doesn’t come from propaganda, revisionism, or simple assumption!
+How can I delegitimize what you’re saying and protect my dear Canada?
+Ah, I got it!
 You’re a meanie poopiehead who just hates Canada for some reason.
 You’re not fit to complain!”
 This is a real prolapsed sphincter of an argument – you have emotions?
 Clearly you cannot study Canada with emotion!
 Never mind that 100% of the people living in Canada have feelings – yours are invalid and clouding your judgement!
 But when I talk about how proud I am of Canada based on what Rick Mercer told me, that’s okay.
 That’s feels, not emotions.
-Only unsupported emotions are valid in Canada.
+Only unsupported feels are valid in Canada.

 1e) “You just need to come to [INSERT PLACE HERE]”